-New to the blog?
-You can check out what we’re all about by going to our ‘About’ page.
+Hi folks.
 Today we’re going to be taking a quick peek at the Naturehike Taga Tent.
-We recently bought the 1 man version of this tent from Ali Express (can also be found on Amazon) and decided to take a gander.
-Note this isn’t a full review of the tent, as we haven’t been able to try it out in the elements yet – but we’re planning to soon and will report back!
+Note this isn’t a full review of the tent, as we haven’t been able to try it out in the elements yet – but we’ll report back once we’ve had a chance to do so!

 Overview / Specs

-Like the 3F UL Gear Solo, the Naturehike Taga 1 Tent is a single-skin, single entrance, 1 man tent (although there’s a 2 man version available for a little extra money).
-The biggest difference betwixt the two is that the Naturehike Taga’s design doesn’t require a trekking pole to keep the tent suspended.
+Like the 3F UL Gear Solo, the Naturehike Taga 1 Tent is a single-skin, single entrance, 1-man tent.
+There’s a 2-man version also available, for a little extra money.
+The biggest difference between the two is that the Naturehike Taga’s design doesn’t require a trekking pole to keep the tent suspended.
 Let’s take a look at the details:

 The sleeping area inside the Taga 1 has a length of 210cm (~83″), and a width of 90cm (~35″).
 There are vestibules to either side of the sleeping area, but only one side of the tent has an entrance.
 The other vestibule is accessed by a small zip inside the tent.

-I found there to be ample room to sit up in the middle of the tent, and I’m approximately 6 foot tall.
-I could also easily lay down inside with plenty of foot and headroom to spare!
+I’m 6 feet tall and I found there to be enough room to sit up in the middle of the tent.
+When I laid down inside I also had plenty of foot and headroom to spare.

-The tent has a stated weight of 1063g (~2lbs 6oz) for the single man.
-The 2 man version comes in a little heftier at an estimated 1200 g (~2lbs 10oz).
-We haven’t seen the 2 man version, but it seems like a small weight penalty to pay for a decent amount of extra living space.
+The tent has a stated weight of 1063 g (~2lbs 6oz) for the 1-man.
+The 2-man version comes in a little heftier at a~ 1200 g (~2lbs 10oz).
+We haven’t seen the 2-man version, but it seems like a small weight penalty to pay for a decent amount of extra living space.
 However…

 The Naturehike Taga is made from Nylon coated Silicone, with a 3000mm rated hydrostatic head.
 The poles are comprised of Aluminium alloy, and the version we got sent came with an included, separate groundsheet (more on that next).

-Pitching the tent seemed simple enough, and yet, somehow, we conspired to make a bit of a hash of it 😀
+Pitching the tent seemed simple enough, and yet, somehow, I conspired to make it difficult!

-As you can see from the pictures the first go was, let’s say, a little ropey.
-We didn’t really have time to do any major fiddling or adjustments, so the floor doesn’t quite come flat in the pictures here.
-But we’re confident that it’s not an issue with the tent, and that we were just being derps when setting it up.
+As you can see from the pictures the first go was, let’s say… a little ropey.
+I didn’t really have time to do any major fiddling or adjustments, so the floor doesn’t quite come flat in the pictures here.
+But I’m confident that it’s not an issue with the tent, and that the issue was me being a derp when pitching this thing.

-The only frustration we encountered was that, try as we might, we just couldn’t seem to figure out how the groundsheet was supposed to fit into the picture.
+The only frustration I encountered was that, try as I might, I just couldn’t seem to figure out how the groundsheet was supposed to fit into the picture.
 It just never quite seemed to fit the right way.
-So, we just decided to go without it 🙂
+So, we just decided to do without the groundsheet.

-As mentioned, this tent comes with two vestibules, one of which has to be accessed through a zip inside the tent.
-We found this to be a major plus point, as it seemed to offer a lot more gear storage than you’d expect from a tent in this size and weight class.
-We can’t see anyone having problems with storage space in this thing!
+This tent comes with two vestibules, one of which has to be accessed through a zip inside the tent.
+I found this to be a major plus point, as it seemed to offer a lot more gear storage than you’d expect from a tent in this size and weight class.
+I can’t see anyone having problems with storage space in this thing!